tonyhualiu/cmu-capstone-polaris/README.md

 You can also download apache tomcat 7 server to your directory and start it from command line.
 If you choose to do that, several steps should be followed:

-1. use command in the directory where you have your pom.xml:
+-use command in the directory where you have your pom.xml:

-	mvn package
+'mvn package'

 It will generate the .war file in the /target directory.

-2. copy the .war file to your tomcat server, under webapps/ directory.
+-copy the .war file to your tomcat server, under webapps/ directory.

 Then tomcat will automatically deploy the webapp.